Izenda7Series/AngularStarterKit/README.md

-# Izenda Angular2Starterkit
+# Izenda AngularStarterkit

 ## Overview
-The Angular2Starterkit illustrates the concepts of integrating Izenda into Angular2 applications.
+The AngularStarterkit illustrates the concepts of integrating Izenda into Angular2 applications.

 ### Q. What is in this repository?

 ### A. This is a simple example using a project template with Izenda Embedded into it.
 This repository is only an example of integrating Izenda into another application.
 The project template used in this scenario is used as a substitute for your application.
 This repository shows examples of how you might embed Izenda into your application.

- :warning: **The Angular2Starterkit is designed for demonstration purposes and should not be used as an “as-is” fully-integrated solution.
+ :warning: **The AngularStarterkit is designed for demonstration purposes and should not be used as an “as-is” fully-integrated solution.
 You can use the kit for reference or a baseline but ensure that security and customization meet the standards of your company.**

  :warning: **The Izenda configuration database script provided is currently configured for version 3.7.0 of Izenda.**